chaintool-py/funga/README.md

-# CIC PLATFORM SIGNER
+# CRYPTO DEV SIGNER

 This package is written because at the time no good solution seemed to exist for solving the following combined requirements and issues:

 * A service has custody of its users' private keys.
-* The are a large number of private keys involved (tens of thousands minimum).
+* The are a large number of private keys involved (hundreds of thousands and up).
 * Need to sign transactions conforming to EIP-155, with the ability to arbitrarily specify the "chain id".
 * Do not want to store the keys inside an ethereum node, especially not the one connected to the network.
 * Want to use the "standard" web3 JSON-RPC interface, so that the component can be easily replaced later.